-2. Parking on all campus streets shall be to the right with traffic in the adjacent lane and parking on all campus streets and lots shall be within the spaces designated to motor vehicle type, except that parking of motorcycles and all other two-wheeled motor vehicles shall be only within marked areas designated for motorcycles.
+- Parking on all campus streets shall be to the right with traffic in the adjacent lane and parking on all campus streets and lots shall be within the spaces designated for motor vehicle types, except that parking of motorcycles and all other two-wheeled motor vehicles shall be only within marked areas designated for motorcycles.

-5. Parking automobiles or trucks in spaces designated for motorcycles only is prohibited and parking motorcycles or other two-wheeled vehicles in spaces not designated for motorcycles is prohibited.
+- Parking automobiles or trucks in spaces designated for “motorcycles only” is prohibited and parking motorcycles or other two-wheeled vehicles in spaces not designated for motorcycles is prohibited.

 If your vehicle becomes disabled and cannot be moved, call the Parking & Transportation Office at 912-478-7275 immediately.
 We will add your vehicle to the Disabled Vehicle Log and you will be given 24 hours to have it moved.
 On weekends and at night, call Public Safety at 912-478-5234.

 Georgia’s Vehicle Emissions Inspection & Maintenance (I/M) Program

 Vehicle emissions testing is required annually in the 13 metro Atlanta counties in Georgia in order for motorists to complete their vehicle registration.
 If you and your vehicle are temporarily located well outside of the metro Atlanta area because you are a student, in the military or have business obligations, you may qualify for an Out of Area Extension.

 Click here for more information about Out Of Area Extensions.
 Vehicle Verification forms are only processed by local law agencies such as Public Safety, Statesboro Police and Bulloch County Sheriff.